Psychodynamic Therapy in San Francisco

 My Background In Psychodynamic Therapy

-In addition to supporting individuals and couples through private practice on both continents, I’ve applied this approach in diverse settings, including psychiatric hospitals, forensic clinics, rehab centers for alcohol and drug problems, personality disorders clinics, and counseling centers for LGBTQ+ clients.
-I also teach courses on psychodynamic therapy at San Francisco State University.
+In addition to supporting individuals and couples in my private practice on both continents, I have applied psychodynamic principles in a wide range of clinical settings, including psychiatric hospitals, forensic clinics, rehabilitation programs for alcohol and substance-use disorders, specialty clinics for personality disorders, and counseling centers serving LGBTQ+ clients.
+I also teach courses on psychodynamic therapy at San Francisco State University, where I train emerging clinicians to think psychodynamically, work relationally, and approach clinical work with nuance and depth.

 Why I Offer Psychodynamic Therapy